 A consultant will work with a business to help them develop and execute their marketing plan.
 A consultant will help a business to create a marketing plan, help develop the marketing message and then create a marketing strategy to best promote the business.
 Executing the plan assessing and optimising the marketing channels as required to maximise its effectiveness and ROI.

-A consultant will understand your business and tailor your marketing requirements to achieve your objectives and goals.
-A marketing consultant will help your business grow, they will help you to succeed.
+Ultimately they will understand your business and tailor your marketing requirements to achieve your objectives and goals.
+A great consultant will help your business grow, they will help you to succeed.

 What to expect from a Marketing Consultant?

 The first thing to expect from your consultant is a lot of questions, we mean lots.
 They’ll ask for access to any analytical tools that you have, they’ll want to see lead or sales data, understand the profitability of the items or services that you sell.
 On site tours, meet your team.
 They need to build a complete picture of your business and understand the businesses goals and objectives.
 They will probe you, undertake SWOT analysis, they’ll want to thoroughly understand your business looking for opportunity throughout the process.